better-and-bad/US-Census/README.md

 # US-Census

 Big thank you to Kyle Walker for making the [tidycensus package](https://walker-data.com/census-r/an-introduction-to-tidycensus.html)
 !
 Census data is the most detailed, publically available information we will ever have in our lives.
-Walker just made it more easily avialbel to us than ever before in history.
+It's now more easily available than ever before in history.

 Census data is used to redistrict US counties, determine who receives trillions of dollars in financial aid and more.